ashleymills/Reachability.swift/README.md

 3. Run `carthage update`.

-4. Drag `ReachabilitySwift.framework` from the `Carthage/Build/iOS/` directory to the `Linked Frameworks and Libraries` section of your Xcode project’s `General` settings.
+4. Drag `Reachability.framework` from the `Carthage/Build/iOS/` directory to the `Linked Frameworks and Libraries` section of your Xcode project’s `General` settings.

-5. Add `$(SRCROOT)/Carthage/Build/iOS/ReachabilitySwift.framework` to `Input Files` of Run Script Phase for Carthage.
+5. Add `$(SRCROOT)/Carthage/Build/iOS/Reachability.framework` to `Input Files` of Run Script Phase for Carthage.

 6. In your code import Reachability likse so:
 `import Reachability`